KC child care center prepares for reopen on Monday

 KANSAS CITY, MO (KCTV) - With Kansas City, Missouri, starting the reopening process Friday and other jurisdictions already opening back up, parents will be returning to work for the first time in months.
 Demand for child care is huge.

-St. Marks Child and Family Development Center located at 39th and Troost is preparing to reopen Monday.
+UICS-Metro Child & Family Development Center located at 39th and Troost is preparing to reopen Monday.

 They decided to close at the same time Kansas City Schools did since they serve about 120 students in their building.